 New Hampshire DWI / DUI Penalties

 With offices in Boston, Methuen, and Burlington, DiBella Law Offices, P.C., handles cases in Massachusetts and southern New Hampshire.
 If you have been charged with DWI (driving while influenced) in New Hampshire, our knowledgeable criminal attorney can assist you.
-With more than 10 years of experience and full knowledge of DWI laws and potential penalties, our defense lawyer is extremely efficient and hardworking.
+With nearly two decades of experience and full knowledge of DWI laws and potential penalties, our defense lawyer is extremely efficient and hardworking.

 New Hampshire laws define a DWI (also referred to as a DUI) as driving or attempting to drive with a 0.08% blood alcohol content (BAC) or while under the influence of natural or synthetic compounds that impair your ability to drive, such as prescription drugs, controlled substances, and even over-the-counter drugs.
 In addition to the general BAC limit, there are other legal limits for specific categories of drivers: